toadereandreas/restaurant-mobile/documentation/use-cases.md

 ### 14.3.
 Order Screen
 When a table is clicked, a new screen is opened, with all the information about the table.
 The screen contains the code of the table, the clients for this table, each one assigned with a color (at most 6 clients per table), and all the orders for each client together with some notes if needed, which can be seen if the waiter click on a certain client.

+### 14.4.
+Table Crearing
+When the client is about to leave and want to pay his order, the waiter can clear the table, and all the orders for this table are removed.
+The table is ready to wait for another clients.

+### 14.5.
+Conclusion
+This application can be used by any restaurant in order to ease the waiters' work.
+All they need are android devices.